canonical/cos-registration-agent/README.md

 ### TLS

-To support TLS communication with the COS for devices server, the `REQUESTS_CA_BUNDLE` environment variable is set in the Snap applications.
+To support TLS communication with the COS for devices server, the `REQUESTS_CA_BUNDLE` environment variable is set in the Snap.
-This ensures that the Python `requests` library uses the system's default CA bundle located at `etc/ssl/certs/ca-certificates.crt`.
+This ensures that the Python `requests` library uses the system's default CA bundle located at `/etc/ssl/certs/ca-certificates.crt`.

 This setup allows the applications to verify server certificates, including self-signed or internally issued certificates,